nitin27may/StretchTracker/docs/getting-started.md

 # Getting Started

-This guide will help you set up and start using the Stretch Reminder App.
+This guide will help you set up and start using the Stretch Tracker App.

 ## System Requirements